Becoming Your Own Banker

 However, as time passes, this amount begins to even out against term policy premiums.
 What’s more—the money invested in whole life policies is yours and is guaranteed to pass to your family, or to you if you live over the age of 99.

-Whole Life Policies and Infinite Banking Work Together
+Whole Life Insurance and Infinite Banking Work Together

 So what is it about whole life insurance that allowed Nelson Nash to it to create a personal bank?

 Here is the key.
 Whole life policies allow you to borrow against the accumulated premiums that you have paid in.
 While this attracts interest, the interest is set at the time you take out the policy.

 This process uses dividend-paying whole life policies as the vehicle for your savings.
 By using whole life insurance, your savings are guaranteed to grow tax-free and also participate in the profits of the insurance company through a dividend (not guaranteed).
 Not only is your money in a stable, tax-free growth environment, but you have the freedom to access your funds at any time.

 The freedom to access your money at any time is the real power of Infinite Banking.
 By taking loans out against the accumulated cash values of your life insurance policy, you’ll be maximizing the work of your money.
 When you take a loan out, your cash values continue to grow and receive dividends even with a loan against the policy.